 Types of Video Ad Formats

-Linear Video Ads: Linear video ads are the ad formats that can be sandwiched between the organic video content much similar to the TV commercial ads.
+Linear Video Ads: Linear video ads are the ad formats that can be sandwiched between the organic video content much similar to TV commercial ads.

 Non-linear video ads can be served as static image ads, interactive rich-media ads, and more.

-Types of Video Ad Units
+Types of Video Ads for Publishers

 This section will walk you through different types of video ad units defined by IAB.
 In general, video ad units are categorized into two types: